osg-htc/docs/docs/data/update-oasis.md

 Larger VOs should consider [hosting their own separate repositories](external-oasis-repos.md).

 !!! note
-    For information on how to configure an OASIS client [CVMFS installation documentation](../worker-node/install-cvmfs.md).
+    For information on how to configure an OASIS client see the [CVMFS installation documentation](../worker-node/install-cvmfs.md).

 Requirements
 ------------